Reflexions on Mahler: Dessins, Modularity and Gauge Theories: Modularity and Gauge Theories

 We also tabulate all the values of $k$ that make each spectral curve $P=0$ singular in Table \ref{refelliptic}.
 They can be obtained by checking whether the discriminant of the curve vanishes.
 It is worth mentioning that in many cases, there exists a singular $k$ such that $|k|$ is equal to the minimal number of internal perfect matchings for the polygon.
 For instance, No.4 has four toric phases, the numbers of internal perfect matchings are 12, 12, 14 and 21 respectively.
 Indeed, there is a singular $k=|k|=12$.
 However, five of the reflexive polygons do not obey this observation: No.~5, 6, 11, 14 and 12.
 We find that the first four polygons coincide with the exceptional cases in Remark \ref{exceptions} while No.12 is the specular dual of (the exceptional) No.11.

 \paragraph{Dessins d'Enfants} Given the elliptic curves in Table \ref{refelliptic}, we can then compute their $j$-invariants as in Table \ref{jinvs}.

 Notice that in terms of the $k$ parameter, this is a map $j:\mathbb{P}^1\rightarrow\mathbb{P}^1,k\mapsto j(k)$.
 In particular, the preimage $\mathbb{P}^1\cong S^2$ is the space of $k$, and hence parametrizes the Mahler flow.
-We will discuss this in more details in \S\ref{taubtaur}.
-By further checking $j(k)/1728$, we find that all of them are Belyi.
+We will discuss this in more details in Appendix \ref{taubtaur}.
+By further checking $j(k)/1728$, we find that all of them are Belyi (with two of the families requring a further map on $k$ which we shall discuss shortly).
 Therefore, we can plot the corresponding dessins as in Figure \ref{dessinref} based on the \texttt{Mathematica} package from \cite{Goins}.

+To make the context more self-contained, let us explain what the information below each dessin means in Figure \ref{dessinref}.
+First, each dessin in Figure \ref{dessinref} is associated with a congruence subgroup.
+This is because the dessin can be viewed as the coset graph of the corresponding group as reviewed in \S\ref{sketch}.
+Now, one can construct a modular surface associated to each torsion-free, genus zero congruence subgroup \cite{shioda1972elliptic,He:2012kw,top2007explicit}.
+This can be done by extending the action of $\Gamma$ on the upper half plane $\mathfrak{h}$ to an automorphism